phoughton/pyiso20022/README.md

 # ISO 20022 Message Generator (pyiso20022)

-A suite of classes to support payment message generation (for ISO 20022 payment messages)
+A suite of classes to support payment message generation (for ISO 20022 payment messages).

+These are the type of payments messages used in SWIFT for payment schemes such as TARGET2, CHAPS, CBPR+, MEPS+ etc. You may hear them refered to as PACS messages.

+You may also use these messages if you intitate payments from your company into a larger financial institution, in this scenario you will be generating PAIN (thats Payment Initiation) messages.

 ## Using pyiso20022 package

+Install this package and some others...
 ```bash
 pip install pyiso20022
 pip install xsdata[cli,lxml,soap]
 ```

-Then use this code:
+Then use this code to parse a PAIN message...:

 ```python
 from xsdata.formats.dataclass.parsers import XmlParser